 o oil and water repellent, stain release and flame-retardant coatings

 o raw materials for components (low-friction bearings and seals, pipes, tanks, wires and electronic elements, etc.)

-- or as co-formulants in phytosanitary products, maintenance products (floor polishes, etc.), metal treatment products (metal plating) in fire-fighting foams and in paints.
+- or as co-formulants in plant protection products, maintenance products (floor polishes, etc.), metal treatment products (metal plating), in fire-fighting foams and in paints.

 PFOA and PFOS are subject to worldwide bans and restrictions on use due to their inclusion in the Stockholm Convention on Persistent Organic Pollutants.
-In the European Union, the use of PFAS is subject to increasing regulatory oversight under the REACH Regulation.
+In the European Union, the use of PFAS is subject to increasing regulatory oversight under POP and REACH Regulation:

-Given the wide range of uses of PFASs, this site will first present alternatives to PFASs for applications that are a major source of emissions and diffuse exposure (in particular fire-fighting foams, protection of the surface of papers and textiles), illustrating them with specific examples of substitution based on practices or concrete experiments conducted in companies.
+The purpose of these web pages is primarily to provide information about the substitution of different categories of chemicals.
+Special care is given to PFAS and persistent, mobile and toxic substances.
+Given the wide range of uses of PFASs, the idea is initially to present alternatives to PFASs for applications that are a major source of emissions and diffuse exposure (in particular fire-fighting foams, protection of the surface of papers and textiles), illustrating them with specific examples of substitution based on practices or concrete initiatives conducted in companies.

-Note: This site will follow the news of the substitution of PFAS because of their properties of danger and persistence in the environment.
+Note: This information area will follow the news of the substitution of PFAS because of their hazard and persistence properties.
 For this reason, the question of the substitution of PerFluoroCarbons (PFCs) and HydroFluoroCarbons (HFCs) which is legitimate but essentially motivated by their important global warming power (they are greenhouse gases) will not be central.

 UNEP: United Nations Environment Program